ExpressLRS/Docs/docs/quick-start/binding.md

 1. Power off your transmitter/radio.
 2. Power-cycle the receiver 3 times.
-    - Supply power to receiver.
+    - Supply power to the receiver.
-    - Receiver LED lights up.
+    - The receiver LED lights up.
     - Turn it Off.
     - Repeat 2 more times.

     !!! warning "Caution"
         This step is best done using a LiPo flight pack, so make sure you've wired your flight controller properly and checked for any shorts.
 You don't want to let out the blue smoke!

-3. Make sure the LED is doing a quick double blink, which indicates the receiver is in bind mode.
+3. Make sure the LED is doing a quick double-blink, which indicates the receiver is in bind mode.

     <figure markdown>
     ![LEDSEQ_BINDING](https://cdn.discordapp.com/attachments/738450139693449258/921065812763218010/LEDSEQ_BINDING_10_10_10_100.gif)
     </figure>

 4. Power up your transmitter/radio and use the ++"[BIND]"++ button on the ExpressLRS Lua script, which sends out a binding pulse.
-The Popup will briefly show up then disappear.
+The Popup will briefly show up and then disappear.

     <figure markdown>
     ![Bind Mode](../assets/images/lua/bind-bw.png)